jhiesey/movable-stream/README.md

 ## What?

 This module is a duplex stream, like a regular socket, which wraps some, other *underlying* duplex stream.
-You use one instance at each end of the stream, and it allows you to *replace* the underlying stream, while data is flowing, without the code using the movable stream noticing that anything changed.
+You use one instance to wrap each end of the underlying stream, and it allows you to *replace* the underlying stream, while data is flowing, without the code using the movable stream noticing that anything changed.

-It switches streams,... midstream.
+It switches streams... midstream.

 ## Why?